PavlikBender/BenderDeck/README_EN.md

 **Q**: The sound does not play when I press the hotkey.

 **A**: Try selecting the audio file again.
 Check the volume settings.
 In some cases, the application might not capture the pressed key, so try running the application as an administrator.

-**Q**: Does the application support the Russian language?

-**A**: Yes, you can enable it in the settings menu at the bottom left corner.

 **Q**: Why do Windows Defender and antivirus programs flag your application?